tdwg/bdq/tg2/_review/docs/intro/index.md

 The following people have also contributed substantally to the development what has become BDQ Core over the last decade.

-Yi-Ming Gan (Royal Belgian Institute of Natural Sciences) : Contributed to finalization of the test descriptors, explanatory workflow diagrams, edits to text of BDQ Core Documents
+Yi-Ming Gan (Royal Belgian Institute of Natural Sciences) : Contributed to finalization of the test descriptors, explanatory workflow diagrams, edits to text of BDQ Core Documents.

 António Mauro Saraiva (Universidade de São Paulo)
-: Development of the framework, TG1, Facilitated test development workshop.
+: Development of the framework, TG1, Facilitated test development workshop, co-convenor of Data Quality Interest Group until 2022.

 Alan Koch Veiga (Universidade de São Paulo)
-: Developed the framework as his disertation, TG1
+: Developed the framework as his disertation, convenor of Task Group 1: Framework on Data Quality.

-Paula F Zermoglio (Instituto de Investigaciones en Recursos Naturales, Agroecología y Desarrollo Rural (IRNAD, CONICET-UNRN): San Carlos de Bariloche), : Contributions to multiple test descriptions and vocabulary development
+Paula F. Zermoglio (Instituto de Investigaciones en Recursos Naturales, Agroecología y Desarrollo Rural (IRNAD, CONICET-UNRN): San Carlos de Bariloche), : Contributions to multiple test descriptions and vocabulary development, Convenor of Task Group 4: Best Practices for Development of Vocabularies of Value.

 Alexander Thompson (iDigBio)
 : Key contributions to initial development of test descriptors, migrated test descriptors into markdown tables in github issues.